 - 1. Undergo a review process by applying for participation in the Washington College Grant for Apprenticeship program. - 2.
 Meet the required standards. - 3.
-Be a registered Sponsor listed with Washington State Labor and Industries. - 4.
+Be a registered Sponsor listed with Washington State Labor and Industries (provisional approvals or programs in a probationary status are ineligible). - 4.
 Have qualifying financial capacity to process grant transactions including a Tax ID Number (TIN) and Statewide Vendor Number. - 5.
 Provide required materials for review by WSAC.